jdswalker/N-Queens_Problem/README.md

 |  19 | 2.417 × 10<sup>48</sup> |            ??? |         ??? |  4,968,057,848 |
 |  20 | 6.784 × 10<sup>51</sup> |            ??? |         ??? | 39,029,188,884 |

-According to the [On-Line Encyclopedia of Integer Sequences] \(OEIS sequence: [A000170]), the total number of solutions for the _N_-queens problem has been determined every value of _N_ up to 27.
+According to the [On-Line Encyclopedia of Integer Sequences] \(OEIS sequence: [A000170]), the total number of solutions for the _N_-queens problem has been determined for every value of _N_ up to 27.

 ### Constrained DFS Algorithm Details
 The algorithm implemented to solve the 8-queens problem was obtained online from the bottom of the webpage for [A Short Introduction to the Art of Programming] by [Dr. Edsger W. Dijkstra].
 The 8-queens solver algorithm, shown below, has been adapted and reformatted from the one provided in the link above.